seng438-winter-2023/seng438-a3-D0tzi/seng438-a3-team_7.md

 <h3>6. calculateRowTotal(Values2D data, int row, int[] validCols)</h3>

-Each function utilizes as Values2D mock when summing the values in the row provided. calculateColumnTotal uses the columns provided to sum the row given in our mocked Values2D object.
+Each function utilizes as Values2D mock when summing the values in the row provided. calculateRowTotal uses the rows provided to sum the row given in our mocked Values2D object.

 * First test: 'calculateRowTotalForFourPositiveValuesValid()' mocks a Values2D object as follows {3.0, 2.5, 7.0, 10.5} in (0, 0), (0, 1), (0, 2), and (0, 3) respectively.
 We then provide {0, 1, 2, 3} as valid columns to be summed, matching our mocked getColumnCount() value.
 The test method expects a sum of 23.0 to be returned.